Arandur/bitly/README.md

 the thread.
 I could do some work to turn those into 500's, and that might be a good future extension, but those types of errors should be rare enough (now that development is done) that I would consider it a low priority.

+# Testing

+You will notice that there are no tests written for this app.
+I ran into several difficulties attempting to write an automated test suite, mostly centered around the fact that Diesel makes it very difficult to write backend-agnostic code -- my plan was to create an in-memory sqlite database for each transaction, but I ran out of time.
+I did extensively test the server from the command line using HTTPie; that will unfortunately have to suffice for now.